0

 Deutsche Bahn AG keeps special trains for accident assistance ready, when passenger trains are on the line; from midnight to early morning these trains are out of service when the line is used for cargo transport.
 The trains are hauled by two specially rebuilt Class 714 locomotives and are designed to get firefighters and rescue workers to accident scenes in tunnels and on difficult-to-access sections of track.
 Both engines are equipped with infrared cameras and remote controls, so that the driver can steer the train into a tunnel from the first (air-tight) car of the train without endangering themselves.
 The trains are stationed at Hildesheim Hauptbahnhof, Kassel Hauptbahnhof, Fulda and Würzburg Hauptbahnhof.
 They initially were painted in a bright reddish-orange livery akin to fire engines, but since the late 1990s they have been painted standard DB livery red, apparently to make them less obvious to concerned passengers.

-Text imported from Wikipedia article "Hanover–Würzburg high-speed railway" and modified on 22 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "Hanover–Würzburg high-speed railway" and modified on July 22, 2019 according to the CC-BY-SA 4.0 International license.

 Participants